-We love our library and have taken borrowed all of these and read them with our kids.
-You’ll notice they are all linked to Amazon so you can easily find out more information about the books listed below.
+We love our library and have borrowed all of these and read them with our kids.
+You’ll notice these camping and campground kid books are all linked to Amazon so you can easily find out more information about the books listed below.

 by Chris Van Dusen

 You can be assured that when Mr. Magee and his doggie friend Dee go out they’ll certainly find more adventure than they bargained for!
 This series always delights.
 The story is playful with a pleasant rhyming rhythm and the illustrations are bright and exciting.
 A Camping Spree with Mr. Magee is a pleasure for both adults and kids!
 This is perhaps one of my favourite camping books!

 If you’re looking for a story book to bring along camping that will offer lots of reading and discussion, then this one’s it.
 Each letter of the alphabet has a corresponding picture and short verse.
 Then, there are a few paragraphs explaining out that letter’s theme.
 For example, Q is for Quiet and the page talks about birdwatching, birdsong, and nature song.
 S is for S’mores covers everything from Adventure to Zippers with everything nature, camping, and outdoors in between.
 This book is perfect for reading with children between the ages of 4 and 10.

 by Molly Idle

 This is a cute camping adventure book for little dinosaur lovers.
 The story follows a group of young dinosaurs who set out to find the perfect camping spot with lessons about outdoor adventure along the way.
 Camp Rex is sure to get young adventurers in the mood for a camping trip whether it’s into the great outdoors or just the backyard.

 by Melanie Watt